olivierbussier/react-data-table-modify/README.md

 The props used to doing that are :

 - nbPerPage : Number of items to display
-- curPage   : Number of page you want to display (0 to n)
+- curPage   : The page you want to display (0 to n)

 You could maintain a state variable for curPage in your App (with your pagination component) and pass this variable as props to DataTable